 Business Support Sign-Posting for SME’s

 This document is designed for use by SMEs to help them locate sources of business support, help and information.
-It is not intended to be a directory of businesses or business support organisations, which can best be found through the Business Link website.
-Business information and contacts can also be found through the two Technopole Reports listed below.
+It is not intended to be a directory of businesses or business support organisations, which can best be found through the GOV.UK website.
+Business information and contacts can also be found through the Technopole Report listed below.

 Cambridge Cluster Study